succeed98/AudiBook/docs/source/sobre.rst

-Sobre
+About
 =====

-Auditorium é um sistema de agendamento de auditórios feito sob demanda para o CEULJI/ULBRA, como trabalho final da disciplina de Tópicos Especiais III (frameworks) ministrada pelo professor Edgar Kaiser.
+Auditorium is an on-demand auditorium scheduling system for Koforidua Technical University, as final project work of the Special Topics III course (frameworks) taught by Professor Edgar Kaiser.